 For Making the Crepes:

-- In a large mixing bowl, whisk together the flours, milk, water, eggs, butter, salt and cinnamon.
-Allow to sit for 10 minutes.
+- In a large mixing bowl, whisk together the flours, milk, water, eggs, butter, salt, and cinnamon.
+Sit for 10 minutes.
 Note: the batter should be like a thick liquid NOT a batter.
 If it becomes too thick gradually add some more water or milk, whisking to thin the batter.

-- Using a heavy, non-stick 8 or 9 inch skillet (treated with non stick spray) over high heat, pour 1/3 cup of crepe batter into the hot skillet.
+- Using a heavy, non-stick 8 or 9-inch skillet (treated with nonstick spray) over high heat, pour 1/3 cup of crepe batter into the hot skillet.
 Quickly swirl to cover the bottom of the pan or smooth with a high-heat tolerant spatula to cover the bottom of the pan.
-As crepe begins to cook (you will note the color and texture changing to look drier), in about 1-2 minutes, flip crepe over with a spatula to finish cooking on opposite side (usually less than 1 minute).
+As the crepe begins to cook (you will note the color and texture changing to look drier), in about 1-2 minutes, flip the crepe over with a spatula to finish cooking on the opposite side (usually less than 1 minute).
 They will be a light brown and begin to turn golden when done.